weaversa/cryptol-course/labs/overview/overview.md

 [10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 ```

-Cryptol is kind enough to inform us that it is making an assumption about the type in the list.
+Cryptol is kind enough to inform us that it is making an assumption about the type in the sequence.
 Here is the full output:

 ```sh
 labs::overview::overview> [1, 2 ..
 10]